 Opening a bank account is optional.
 All places in Brazil accept cash, but you can choose to have a credit or debit card in order not to go out with money.
-The most famous banks in Brazil are Bancoop, <a href="Banco do Brasil, Bancoop, Bancoop, <a href="Banco do Brasil, <a href="Banco do Brasil, Bancoop<
+The most famous banks in Brazil are Banco do Brasil, Bancoop, Banrisul, Bradesco, Caixa Econômica Federal, Itaú and Santander.